kragen/laserboot/idle-notes.md

 things like the inside divots on the slits in Cut 5.
 Also, he sugested using PostScript’s flattenpath operator to approximate curves with line segments, which is probably a much quicker hack than the cost-model optimization I was thinking of doing.
+This would allow me to use PostScript fonts in a reasonable way, too.
+I’d have to change my cost-model code to do a `pathforall` at `stroke` time instead of redefining `moveto`, `lineto`, and their `r` variants.
+That would also allow me to use things like `closepath`.

 Other fairly immediate things to try fabricating include: